cuzy-app/group-membership/docs/README.md

 To allow users to become member of a group themselves, go to "Administration" -> "Users" -> "Groups" -> Menu of the group -> "Permissions"

+## Pricing

+This module is free, but is the result of a lot of work for the design and maintenance over time.

+If it's useful to you, please consider [making a donation](https://www.cuzy.app/checkout/donate/) or [participating in the code](https://github.com/cuzy-app/humhub-modules-group-membership).
+Thanks!

 ## Repository

 https://github.com/cuzy-app/humhub-modules-group-membership